MIT-LCP/mimic-iv-website/content/basics/identifiers.md

 The ADMISSIONS table contains information for each unique `hadm_id`. `hadm_id` is sourced from the hospital, and is an anonymized version of an identifier assigned to each patient hospitalization.

+## `transfer_id`

+The TRANSFERS table contains information for each unique `transfer_id`. `transfer_id` is an artificially generated identifier which is uniquely assigned to a ward stay for an individual patient.

 ## `stay_id`

-The TRANSFERS table contains information for each unique `stay_id`. `stay_id` is an artificially generated identifier which is uniquely assigned to a ward stay for an individual patient.
+The TRANSFERS table also contains the `stay_id`.
+This is an artificially generated identifier which groups reasonably contiguous episodes of care.

-# Example patient stays